Spring Garden Revival

 Contact Palatine’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material in Palatine is managed through the village’s comprehensive yard waste collection program, which typically operates from April through November.
 Residents are required to separate thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are not accepted) or rigid containers up to 32 gallons.
-Commercial contractors must adhere to specific fee structures and may require permits for large volumes.
-Yard waste drop-off sites are available with set operating hours, and resident permits or stickers may be necessary for access.
-Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but must be free of trash and non-organic debris.
-For up-to-date collection schedules, bundling requirements, and drop-off site details, contact:
+Commercial contractors may be subject to additional fee structures and must comply with bundling or bagging requirements.
+Yard waste is collected on scheduled days, and a yard waste sticker or permit may be necessary for drop-off at designated municipal sites.
+Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but not soil or rocks.
+For up-to-date collection schedules, drop-off site hours, and permit requirements, residents should contact:

 148 W. Illinois Avenue, Palatine, IL 60067